-- Membership of or a position of trust in a charity or voluntary organisation in the field of health and social care - Receipt of research funding/ grants from the CCG - Interests in pooled funds that are under separate management (any relevant company included in this fund that has a potential relationship with the CCG must be declared) - Formal interest with a position of influence in a political party or organisation - Current contracts with the CCG in which the individual has a beneficial interest - The receipt of individual Gifts and Hospitality worth over £25 or several gifts worth over £100 in a 12 month period from a single source (see Section 6 for more details) - Any other employment, business involvement or relationship that conflicts, or may potentially conflict with the interests of the CCG. - 3.3.
+- Roles acting as a voluntary sector champion for a provider - Voluntary roles within organisations which currently or may seek to do business with the CCG - Membership of or a position of trust in a charity or voluntary organisation in the field of health and social care - Suffering from a particular condition that requires individually funded treatment - Formal interest with a position of influence in a political party or organisation - A member of a lobby or pressure group with an interest in health.

+- 4.4.
 As outlined in the constitution, the arrangements for appointing members to the Governing Body will include a requirement to declare any potential conflicts of interest.
 The Accountable Officer (in consultation with the statutory Lay Members of the Governing Body) will then assess whether any identified conflicts would prevent the individual concerned making a full and proper contribution to the governing body.
-If such significant conflicts do exist, the individual concerned will be excluded from the appointment process. - 3.4.
+If such significant conflicts do exist, the individual concerned will be excluded from the appointment process. - 4.5.
 Induction arrangements for staff, Governing Body Members and committee members will include training on the arrangements for managing conflicts of interest.
 In addition, advice on the registration of interests is available to all individuals covered by this policy from the Corporate Operations Manager.
-This will include any clarification of the categories listed above and advice on whether situations not covered by the above categories should be registered. - 3.5.
-The Group will use these declarations to maintain and publish on its internet site Registers of Interests for: - the members of the Group; - the members of its Governing Body; - other members of any committees or sub-committees; - other employees and anyone else required to declare interest under a contract for their services. - 3.6.
-If an individual feels that information relating to an interest that must be registered is sensitive they can request that the information not be included the public register.
-Such requests must be made in writing to the Chief Finance and Operating Officer, who will determine whether the request is valid and maintain a separate register of any information not included on the public version. - 3.7.
-For the purposes of paragraph 3.6, information is considered to be sensitive if making it open to public inspection could lead to the individual or a close personal relation suffering violence or intimidation. - 3.8.
-On at least an annual basis, all those persons covered by this policy will be formally reminded of the need to declare interests and to confirm the accuracy of the interests already registered against their name.
-The Registers will also be reviewed quarterly by the Corporate Operations Manager to ensure that they accurately reflect all of the declarations of interest submitted or withdrawn since the previous such review.
+This will include any clarification of the categories listed above and advice on whether situations not covered by the above categories should be registered. - 4.6.
+The Group will use these declarations to maintain and publish on its internet site Registers of Interests for: - the members of the Group; - the members of its Governing Body; - other members of any committees or sub-committees; - other employees and anyone else required to declare interest under a contract for their services.